-There Will Be Blood starts with the three stories about oil and water, the allegory story about capitalism and religion’s guise.
+There Will Be Blood starts with the three stories about oil and water, the allegory story about capitalism, and religion’s guise.
 The first story is about an egg business.
 The owner stated that other egg businesses were sinners because their eggs were born from adulterous chickens.
-He advised his company to use religion’s guise and said that his eggs are very healthy and not adultery.
+He advised his company to use religion’s guise and said that his eggs are healthy and not adultery.
 The second story concerns a person asking for donations from an orphanage.
 By using the appearance of a gimmicky orphanage, he can earn money and buy whatever he wants.
 The third story is about a religious person who judges a city with a majority of other religions.
 He asked if it was a judgment for them.
-When his city has the same majority religion as him, he said that it was a test from an almighty god.
+When his city had the same majority religion as him, he said it was a test from an almighty god.

 In their epic loss to be Eli Sunday, chess’s decisive battle ended with God’s bitter defeat and victories on business people and capitalism, portrayed by Daniel Plainview.
 The raw, transactional worldview of greed, disguises, fixture, morality, and devices is evidenced in the 19th-century setting, as the early and the mid, to 20th century, as the end of the era.
 Daniel was born from the deep soil, from the slum, dirty and rotten, but of course, he ended up being the same.
 He finished up in a large though empty mansion, throwing in his son, HW.
 The latter wants to compete, trample a religion trying to be capitalists and trying to disguise itself in supernatural obscurations.
 Does morality seem ambiguous hereabouts, and who is the right guy in the situation?